The translation of this document is outdated.

 Area countries and the European Commission.

-(6) A supervisory body has the obligation to perform an
+(6) A supervisory body has the obligation to inspect

-inspection regarding compliance with Section 9 of this Law if one
+compliance with Section 9 of this Law if one service recipient

-service recipient has received at least 10 commercial
+has received at least 10 commercial communications from one

 [10 November 2005; 12 June 2009]